TAFIM: Targeted Adversarial Attacks against Facial Image Manipulations: Supplemental Material

 \section{Supplemental Material}

-In this supplemental document, we provide additional details: the terminology used in the paper is further explained in Section~\ref{sec:def}.
-The jpeg compression technique is explained in Section~\ref{sec:compress}.
-In Section~\ref{sec:baselines}, we elaborate the implementation of the baseline methods.
-We then provide details about the network architecture in Section~\ref{sec:arch}.
+In this supplemental document, we provide additional details.
+In the main paper, we demonstrate the effectiveness of our approach on popular face manipulation methods.
+The motivation behind choosing these specific manipulations is explained in Section~\ref{sec:white_box}.
+Current forensic methods aim to only identify the manipulated images, which suffers from the limitation of not being able to prevent malicious activities.
+However, it is practically more relevant to prevent creation of fake images using real images.
+We achieve this using targeted adversarial attacks, this is explained in Section~\ref{sec:def}.
+In Section~\ref{sec:arch}, we provide details about the network architecture and additional training details.
+We then elaborate the implementation of the baseline methods in Section~\ref{sec:baselines}.
 Finally, in Section~\ref{sec:add_expts}, we perform ablations and additional experiments.